Best Black Friday TV deals 2020: 4K TV deals from Samsung, LG, Sony, and more

 View Deal

-This 50-inch TV from TCL is on sale for just $229.99 in Best Buy's early Black Friday sale.
+Today only, you can get the TCL 55-inch 4K TV on sale for just $199.99 for Best Buy members.
 That's awesome value, considering that this TV is compatible with the Google Assistant and features a handy voice remote.
+You can sign up for a Best Buy membership here.

 View Deal